matloff/fasteR/README.md

 discussions as well.
 (The Mac OS is a Unix-family system.)
 We will typically use the term *directory* here, as that is what R uses.

-In assmebling a dataset for my **regtools** package, I needed to collect the records of several of my course offerings.
+In assembling a dataset for my **regtools** package, I needed to collect the records of several of my course offerings.
 I started in a directory that had one subdirectory for each offering.
 In turn, there was a file named **Results**.
 As an intermediate step, wanted to find all such